 The file being monitored must exist at the start of the program.
-When this file is being updated, it must not be removed and re-created; instead, only its modify time should be updated (for example, through the touch command).
+When this file is being updated, you must not remove and re-create it.
+Instead, you should update only its modify time (for example, through the touch command).
 If the file is deleted, subsequent updates are not shown.